scalabridgelondon/lesson-plans/level1/expressions-types-values.md

 > What is the type of `1/0`?

-*They should be able to reason about this (expressions have types) but could also check it empirically by running the program.*
+*They should be able to reason about this (expressions have types) but could also check it empirically by running the program.
+Discuss this, but don't try to correct their answer.
+We haven't yet explained methods*

 ## Problem Solving Strategies